 Zip ties hold each connector in place.
 The black section of wiring between them is a resistor that must be protected, and not allowed to flex or move around.

-The cover/holding pad for the AMG and EJK.
-The horizontal bar is the handlebar cross bar, so the instruments are just above the handlebar clamps.
+The cover/mounting pad for the AMG and EJK.
+The horizontal bar is the handlebar cross bar, so the instruments are below the handlebar cross bar and just above the handlebar clamps.

 Suspension - forks and shock